Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 - [x] Added Custom Font.
 - [x] Added login as anonymous feature.
 - [x] Added changelog in MoreVC.
+- [x] Get Internet speed and save it in UserDefault place it in label.text

 ## BUG